datanav/docs/concepts.rst

     :height: 350px
     :alt: Generic pipe concept

 .. _concepts-sources:

 Sources
 =======

-A *data source* is a component hosted in the Sesam Node that exposes a stream of entities.
+A *datasource* is a component hosted in Sesam that exposes a stream of entities.
 Typically, this stream of entities will be the rows of data in a SQL database table, the rows in a CSV file, or JSON data from an API.

 .. image:: images/datasource.png
     :width: 800px